Information on this page

 Citizens Advice have information on when you have to claim universal credit instead.

-You may be able to stay on tax credits even if you're off work or on reduced hours due to coronavirus.
+You may be able to stay on tax credits if you're furloughed, shielding, or if you've had to reduce your hours or stop work temporarily due to coronavirus.

 Your tax credits will end automatically if you apply for universal credit.